 TCU IS Application Process

-- Complete application as described below.
+- Complete application form and proposal as described below.

 - Prepare budget, following budget guidance below.